Cassville, Georgia: History

 The Confederates held a council of war at the William Neal McKelvey residence May 19.
 They discussed the advisability of holding the position east and south of Cassville.
 Present were: Johnston; Polk; Hood; Maj.
 General S. C. French; and Captain W.J.
 Morris, Chief Engineer, Polk's aide-de-camp.
 After hearing the statements of the council, Johnston ordered the withdrawal of the army at midnight.

-May 19, 1864: Butterfield's (3rd) Division, XXth Corps [US], moving southeast from McDow's, left the road here and marched to the Hawkins Price house, en route to Kingston The 1st and 2nd Divisions [US], on roads west, had the same objective - an erratic move by Sherman who assumed that Johnston's Army [CS] had retreated on Kingston.
+On May 19, 1864, Butterfield's (3rd) Division, XXth Corps [US], moving southeast from McDow's, left the road here and marched to the Hawkins Price house, en route to Kingston The 1st and 2nd Divisions (US), on roads west, had the same objective - an erratic move by Sherman who assumed that Johnston's Army (CS])had retreated on Kingston.
 Butterfield's march disclosed that Johnston's Army was at Cassville, not Kingston.
 The XXIII Corps (Schofield) [US] marched on this road from McDow's, reaching Cassville at dark.

 Here the night of May 19, 1864, the Confederate Generals Johnston, Polk and Hood, conferred and decided to abandon Cassville and to move south of the Etowah, although Johnston originally had intended to fight here.

 Cassville Female College was founded in 1853.
 On May 19, 1864, skirmishers of Polk's Army Corps [CS] withdrew from this ridge east to Cassville when pressed back by Butterfield's (3d) Div., XXth Corps [US], from the Hawkins Price house.
-Battery C, 1st Ohio Light Artillery, supported by 73rd Ohio Infantry, 19th Michigan Volunteer Infantry Regiment and 20th Connecticut Infantry regiment [US] occupied the ridge and shelled the town as Johnson's Army [CS] withdrew to a ridge east of it.
-At night Cassville was seized by the 19th Mich. & 20th Conn. the Female College and town were burned by the union.
+Battery C, 1st Ohio Light Artillery, supported by 73rd Ohio Infantry, 19th Michigan Volunteer Infantry Regiment and 20th Connecticut Infantry regiment (US) occupied the ridge and shelled the town as Johnson's Army (CS) withdrew to a ridge east of it.
+At night Cassville was seized by the 19th Michigan and the 20th Conneticut.
+The Female College and town were burned by the union.

 Noble Hill Rosenwald School, now known as Noble Hill-Wheeler Memorial Center, was built in 1923 as the first standard school for black children in the Bartow County School System.
 The school closed in 1955 when all the county's schools for black children were consolidated to form Bartow Elementary School at a central location.
 Today the restored building is a cultural heritage museum with emphasis on black life in Bartow from the early 1900s to the present.

 On Chapman Hill, a school for boys was established in January 1854.
 This was a large three-story brick building flanked by two-story wings.
 It burned in 1856, was rebuilt in 1857, and was destroyed by Federal forces on October 12, 1864.
 This, and the Methodist Female College 3/4 miles northeast, were the first chartered institutions of higher education in Cherokee Georgia.
 Their destruction, together with the burning of Cassville, marked the passing of a notable educational center in this section of the state.